 Experience World Heritage with all senses at the ITB 2017

+When the ITB in Berlin opens its doors to the public on 11-12 March 2017, visitors can experience the Wadden Sea through a broad range of activities.
 Partnering with the UNESCO World Heritage and Sustainable Tourism Programme, the Wadden Sea World Heritage booth offers a rich and diverse spectrum of activities and events, reaching from virtual and real-life mud walks, to food tastings and a theater play premiere.
 All activities showcased at booth 228 in hall 4.1.b incorporate sustainable tourism.

 “It’s truly exciting to see the whole Wadden Sea World Heritage region come together once again at the ITB”, says Ditte Hviid, Outreach and Development Officer at the Danish Wadden Sea National Park.
 “It’s exciting to be part of the collaboration between Denmark, Germany, the Netherlands not only to protect our World Heritage Site, but also to engage a wider range of visitors through transnational opportunities.”